-The criteria used to compare distributions of return values are now described.
-Since, for comparison only, we only have access to samples from distributions, where necessary we project empirical distributions onto a linear grid using linear interpolation, and evaluate grid-based approximations to facilitate comparison.
-Then we compare empirical return value distributions using each of the following three statistics.
-The Kolmogorov-Smirnov criterion compares two distributions in terms of the maximum vertical distance between cumulative distribution functions, as $D{\rm ks}(F_0, F_1) = \sup_x |F_1(x) - F_0(x)|$.
-The Cramer-von Mises criterion evaluates the average squared difference of one distribution from a second, reference distribution, using $D{\rm cm}(F_0, F_1) = \int{-\infty}^{\infty} (F_1(x) - F_0(x))^2 f_0(x) dx$.
-The Kullback-Leibler divergence compares distributions using the average ratio of logarithms of density functions $D{\rm kl}(F_0, F_1) = \int{-\infty}^{\infty} \log\left(\frac{f_0(x)}{f_1(x)}\right) f_0(x) dx$; in this work, we use the approximation of Perez-Cruz (2008).
+statistics.
+The Kolmogorov-Smirnov criterion compares two distributions in terms of the maximum "vertical" distance between cumulative distribution functions, as $D{ks}(F_0, F_1) = \sup_x |F_1(x) - F_0(x)|$.
+The Cramer-von Mises criterion evaluates the average squared difference of one distribution from a second, reference distribution, using $D{cm}(F_0, F_1) = \int{-\infty}^{\infty} (F_1(x) - F_0(x))^2 f_0(x) dx$.
+The Kullback-Leibler divergence compares distributions using the average ratio of density functions $D{kl}(F_0, F_1) = \int{-\infty}^{\infty} \log\left(\frac{f_0(x)}{f_1(x)}\right) f_0(x) dx$; in this work, we use the approximation of Perez-Cruz [18].
 The general characteristics of differences in return value inference due to model parameterisation and inference method were found to be similar for each of the three statistics.
 Only comparisons using Kullback-Leibler (KL) divergence are therefore reported here.
 We note that perfect agreement between $f_1(x)$ and $f_0(x)$ yields a minimum KL divergence of zero.

-For illustration, Figure 7 shows empirical cumulative distribution functions for the KL divergence between return value distributions (corresponding to a return period of ten times that the original sample) estimated under the true model and those estimated under models of sample realisations with different parameterisations and mMALA inference for Case 2.
-The distributions of KL divergence from all non-stationary model parameterisations appear to be very similar, as might be expected from consideration of figures similar to Figure 5.
+For illustration, Figure 6 shows empirical cumulative distribution functions for the KL divergence between return value distributions (corresponding to a return period of ten times that the original sample) estimated under the true model and those estimated under models of sample realisations with different parameterisations and mMALA inference for Case 2.
+The distributions of KL divergence from all non-stationary model parameterisations appear to be very similar, as might be expected from consideration of figures similar to Figure 4.
 However, the Constant model yields the best performance omnidirectionally in this case (since the corresponding distribution of KL divergence is shifted towards zero).
 In stark contrast, the Constant model does particularly badly in the eastern, south-western, western and north-western sectors.
-Figure 8 gives empirical cumulative distribution functions of the KL divergence between return value distributions (corresponding to a return period of ten times that of the original sample) estimated under the true return value distribution and those estimated under models of sample realisations with Spline parameterisations and different inference procedures for the same Case.
-There appears to be little to choose between mMALA and MLE inference methods for this Case, with MH somewhat poorer.
+Figure 7 gives empirical cumulative distribution functions of the KL divergence between return value distributions (corresponding to a return period of ten times that of the original sample) estimated under the true return value distribution and those estimated under models of sample realisations with Spline parameterisations and different inference procedures for the same Case.
+There appears to be little to choose between the three inference methods for this Case.

-Figure 9 summarises the characteristics of distributions for KL divergence corresponding to the omnidirectional return value distribution for all Cases, model parameterisations and inference methods considered in this work.
+Figure 8 summarises the characteristics of distributions for KL divergence corresponding to the omnidirectional return value distribution for all Cases, model parameterisations and inference methods considered in this work.
 In general, we note that all non-stationary parameterisations perform well with mMALA inference.
 With MH inference, performance is generally poorer, especially for Fourier parameterisation.
 MLE does better than MH.
 We note that the Constant parameterisation generally performs well for the omnidirectional return value, but there is some erratic behaviour, notably for Case 4.
-Figure 10 is the corresponding plot for the (generally sparsely populated) western directional sector.
-The Spline and Fourier parameterisations with mMALA inference perform best.
+Figure 9 is the corresponding plot for the (generally sparsely populated) western directional sector.
+The Spline parameterisation with mMALA inference performs best.
 We note that the Fourier parameterisation does less well using MH and MLE, and that the Constant parameterisation behaves very erratically.
 We also note that, somewhat surprisingly, the Gaussian Process model performs considerably less well than the Spline and Fourier parameterisations.
-We surmise that this is due to mean-reversion in the absence of observations, compared with the other parameterisations which prefer interpolation to reduce parameter roughness.
-We note that the Constant parameter roughness and performs badly for Case 4.
+We surmise that this is due to mean-reversion in the absence of observations, compared with the Spline parameterisation in particular which prefers interpolation to reduce parameter roughness.
+We note that the Constant parameterisation also performs badly for Case 4.